 - The technician should change out any air filters, ensure the system can achieve its manufacturer-rated efficiency, and check that exhaust gases are being ventilated properly.

-- Inspect roof and repair leaks before winter season
+- Inspect roof for age or damage and repair leaks before winter season.

-- Check and repair breaks in the flashing seals around vent stacks and chimneys
+- Check and repair any gaps or broken seals around vent stacks, chimneys and corners of the roof.

 Gutters & Drainage:

-- Inspect gutters and ensure they’re secured to the building.
+- Inspect gutters and ensure they’re secured to the home.

-- Keep all drains, gutters, and downspouts free of debris and vegetation that may restrict proper flow.
+- Keep all drains, gutters, and downspouts free of yard debris that may restrict proper flow.

-- Check downspouts to ensure they divert water at least 3 to 4 feet away from the foundation.
+- Route downspouts to divert water at least 3 to 4 feet away from the foundation.